-State and local government officials argue that UMRA has restrained the growth of unfunded federal mandates, but that its coverage should be broadened, with special consideration given to including conditions of federal financial assistance.
-During the 112th Congress, H.R.
-373, the Unfunded Mandates Information and Transparency Act of 2011 (as amended), and H.R.
-4078, the Red Tape Reduction and Small Business Job Creation Act: Title IV, the Unfunded Mandates Information and Transparency Act of 2012, passed by the House on July 26, 2012, would have broadened UMRA's coverage to include both direct and indirect costs, such as foregone profits and costs passed onto consumers, and, when requested by the chair or ranking Member of a committee, the prospective costs of legislation that would change conditions of federal financial assistance.
-These two bills, as well as several others considered during the 112th Congress, would have made private-sector mandates subject to a substantive point of order and would have removed UMRA's exemption for rules issued by most independent agencies.
-Other organizations have argued that UMRA's coverage should be maintained or reinforced by adding exclusions for mandates regarding public health, safety, workers' rights, environmental protection, and the disabled.
+State and local government officials argue that UMRA's coverage should be broadened, with special consideration given to including conditions of federal financial assistance.
+During the 115th Congress, H.R.
+50, the Unfunded Mandates Information and Transparency Act of 2017, and its Senate companion bill, S. 1523, would broaden UMRA's coverage to include both direct and indirect costs, such as foregone profits and costs passed onto consumers, and, when requested by the chair or ranking member of a committee, the prospective costs of legislation that would change conditions of federal financial assistance.
+The bills also would make private-sector mandates subject to a substantive point of order and remove UMRA's exemption for rules issued by most independent agencies.
+The House passed similar legislation during the 112th Congress (H.R.
+4078, the Red Tape Reduction and Small Business Job Creation Act: Title IV, the Unfunded Mandates Information and Transparency Act of 2012), the 113th Congress (H.R.
+899, the Unfunded Mandates Information and Transparency Act of 2014, and H.R.
+4, the Jobs for America Act: Division III, the Unfunded Mandates Information and Transparency Act of 2014), and the 114th Congress (H.R.
+50, the Unfunded Mandates Information and Transparency Act of 2015).

 This report examines debates over what constitutes an unfunded federal mandate and UMRA's implementation.
 It focuses on UMRA's requirement that CBO issue written cost estimate statements for federal mandates in legislation, its procedures for raising points of order in the House and Senate concerning unfunded federal mandates in legislation, and its requirement that federal agencies prepare written cost estimate statements for federal mandates in rules.
 It also assesses UMRA's impact on federal mandates and arguments concerning UMRA's future, focusing on UMRA's definitions, exclusions, and exceptions that currently exempt many federal actions with potentially significant financial impacts on nonfederal entities.
-An examination of the rise of unfunded federal mandates as a national issue and a summary of UMRA's legislative history are provided in Appendix A .
-Citations to UMRA points of order raised in the House and Senate are provided in Appendix B .
+An examination of the rise of unfunded federal mandates as a national issue and a summary of UMRA's legislative history are provided in Appendix A. Citations to UMRA points of order raised in the House and Senate are provided in Appendix B.